Moving to The Netherlands

 When we asked expats and global nomads about the quality of medical care in The Netherlands, they replied:

 "The Netherlands has a comprehensive healthcare system that provides high-quality medical services to its citizens.
 The country has a universal healthcare system that is funded by taxes and provides access to a wide range of medical services, including preventive care, primary care, specialist care, hospital care, and mental health services.
 The Dutch healthcare system is highly rated and is known for its efficiency and cost-effectiveness.
 Patients have the right to choose their own doctor and can access medical services through a variety of providers, including public and private hospitals, clinics, and pharmacies.
-The Dutch government also provides financial assistance to those who cannot afford medical care," commented one expat who moved to Netherlands.
+The Dutch government also provides financial assistance to those who cannot afford medical care," said one expat.

 About the Author